 Funding options for international students are very limited, so it is extremely important to have a solid financial plan in place for your education-related costs and living expenses.
 None of the federal or provincial financial aid programs

 Please visit the Financial Matters section of our website for loan information for US students.

-If you are having financial difficulty and can not pay your tuition fees by the published deadline, you may discuss your eligibility for a payment plan arrangement with the Senior Student Accounts Clerk in the Finance Office.
+If you are having financial difficulty and cannot pay your tuition fees by the published deadlines, you may discuss your eligibility for a payment plan arrangement with the Senior Student Accounts Clerk in the Finance Office.

-- Be registered full-time at OCAD U in the 2017/2018 fall/winter session in an undergraduate or graduate program
+- Be registered part-time or full-time in the summer session

 - Have a valid study permit

 - Be able to demonstrate financial need